Professor Reiko Goto, who specializes in economic philosophy, which adds a philosophical perspective to the academic field of economics,

 Incentive theory that makes you say

-Professor Goto's research focus includes concerns about current economic activity and the global economy.
-For example, people work to earn as much wage income as possible in order to support themselves and their families, so getting paid is an incentive.
-This idea, called incentive theory, is consistent with the economic rationality of maximizing self-interest.
+Professor Goto's research focuses on concerns about current economic activity and the global economy.
+For example, people work to earn as much wage income as possible in order to support themselves and their families, and receiving compensation is an incentive (motivation) for them.
+This idea, known as incentive theory, is consistent with the economic rationality of maximizing self-interest.

-However, in a world where the incentive of reward is taken for granted, there is a strong belief that the welfare state makes people lazy.
-When there are people who receive welfare support, anger rises up against the unfair view that "I am losing my hard work" and "other people should work in the same way". .
-One of Professor Goto's challenges is to break down this part.
+However, in a world where the incentive of remuneration is taken for granted, the idea that "the welfare state makes people lazy" is deeply rooted.
+When people see people receiving welfare support, feelings of anger arise, shielded by a sense of unfairness that "I'm working hard, but I'm missing out" and "other people should work just as hard."
+Professor Goto says that one of his challenges is to break down this part.

-Professor Goto says that the Constitution of Japan, which is familiar to Japanese people, provides a clue to the solution.
-“Japan has Article 13 of the Constitution, which guarantees the right to pursue happiness, and Article 25, which guarantees the right to live.
-According to the law, it should be possible to give one's property to another person at one's own will.There is a mechanism to give one's property out of the profits obtained while balancing these Articles 13, 25, and 29 of the Constitution of Japan.
-I think it is possible."
-(Professor Goto)
+Professor Goto says that the key to solving this problem lies in the Japanese Constitution, which is familiar to all Japanese people.
+"Japan has Article 13 of the Constitution, which guarantees the right to pursue happiness, and Article 25, which guarantees the right to life, and against the backdrop of these we have an excellent system of public assistance.
+In addition, according to the property rights recognized in Article 29 of the Constitution, people should be able to give their property to others of their own volition.
+I am thinking about creating a system that allows people to give out of the profits they have earned, while balancing Articles 13, 25, and 29 of the Japanese Constitution," says Professor Goto.

-People often work for the sake of others who cannot work, not just for their own profit.
-However, in today's society, there are norms that distort such honest feelings, leading to the interpretation that "others who can't work are slacking off" and "I'm at a loss because I'm forced to work." there may be.
-Professor Goto fears that one of the reasons for this is economics based on monistic theory.
+The purpose of working is not just to pursue one's own interests; many people also want to work for others who cannot work.
+However, in today's society, there are norms that distort such honest feelings, potentially leading people to interpret this as "others who cannot work are slacking off" or "I am being forced to work and am losing out."
+Professor Goto is concerned that one of the reasons for this may be economics based on monistic theory.

 capabilities of the elderly and people with disabilities